wittend/testMag/README.md

 # testMag

+This software is intended to run on a Raspberry Pi 3/4 using Raspberry Pi OS.
+It has not been tested in any other context.

 This is a program intended to assist in testing the Personal Space Weather Station (PSWS) magnetometer support boards with or without the PNI RM3100 geomagnetic sensor module.
-It is written in simple C. It is intended for use on boards such as the Raspberry Pi 4, Odroid, Nvidia Nano and their kin.
-It uses Linux
-OS resources to open, read, write, and close the device through the appropriate I2C bus.
+It is written in simple C. It is intended for use on boards such as the Raspberry Pi 3/4.
+It uses Linux OS resources to open, read, write, and close the device through the appropriate I2C bus.
 It does not support SPI.
-It assumes that the I2C kernel drivers are installed, and that device names such as /dev/i2c-1, /dev/i2c-2, can be listed using ls.
+It assumes that the I2C kernel drivers are installed, and that device names such as /dev/i2c-1 can be listed using ls.
 (The exact numbers vary depending on the device used).

 The current pre-release code is 0.0.1 (alpha1)